Arxcis/OrdBase/README.md

 The Utiliity types are special types which are not stored in the database, but generated on-demand by the Ordbase service.

+When editing translations in the editor, one is often interested in comparing one translation between languages.
+The TranslationGroup type, combines all instances of Translation which share the same Client, Container and Key, but have different languages:

 [TranslationGroup.cs](./Models/TranslationGroup.cs)

 ```cs
 class TranslationGroup
 {